amidaware/trmm-docs/docs/install_agent.md

 ## Dynamically generated executable

-The generated exe is simply a wrapper around the Manual install method, using a single exe/command without the need to pass any command line flags to the installer.
+The generated exe is simply a wrapper around the Manual install method, using a single exe / command without the need to pass any command line flags to the installer.
 All it does is download the generic installer from the agent's github [release page](https://github.com/amidaware/rmmagent/releases) and call it using predefined command line args that you choose from the web UI.
 It "bakes" the command line args into the executable.

 From the UI, click **Agents > Install Agent**.

 You can also **right click on a site > Install Agent**.
-This will automatically fill in the client/site dropdown for you.
+This will automatically fill in the client / site dropdown for you.

 ![siteagentinstall](images/siteagentinstall.png)